SymmGitHub/Chain-Pellet/README.md

 The 6 textboxes underneath are used for defining Scene Clumps within the level, but by my testing, doesn't have any visible effect on levels.
 You can only edit these values if you have the option enabled to regenerate Scene Clumps upon saving. [ Settings > Scene Editor > Regenerate Clumps On Save ]

 On the left side of the Scene Editor is the Node List.
 PMW2 Scene Files contain a list of scene placement points I've nicknamed 'Nodes'.
 Nodes contain two names as well as Transformation coordinates.
 (Position, rotation, and scale).
 Nodes come in various different types, and depending on the type of Node, they can also store additional data within them.
 Here's some of the most important, and frequently used Node types:
-## Static - Places a model, '[Geometry Name].nxf' at the coordinates of the Node.
+-- Static: Places a model, '[Geometry Name].nxf' at the coordinates of the Node.
 Keep in mind that models of level geometry don't store collision, only the (.ccc) files do.
-## Point - Coordinates with a name, used most often by Level Scripts to place an object at the node's position.
+-- Point: Coordinates with a name, used most often by Level Scripts to place an object at the node's position.
 The Node's name usually ends in '_pnt'.
-## Bounding Box - used most for trigger areas, it creates an invisible box at it's position, it contains two additional points for offsetting two of the box's corners to control the size.
+-- Bounding Box: used most for trigger areas, it creates an invisible box at it's position, it contains two additional points for offsetting two of the box's corners to control the size.
 The Node's name usually ends in '_bnd'.
-## Point Array - A Point that contains additional position coordinates, used for a few specific objects in Level Scripts.
+-- Point Array: A Point that contains additional position coordinates, used for a few specific objects in Level Scripts.
-## Bezier - Used for curves and paths, most commonly used for Pac-Dot pathways and chains, the names typically end in '_nurbs'.
+-- Bezier: Used for curves and paths, most commonly used for Pac-Dot pathways and chains, the names typically end in '_nurbs'.

 To edit a node, simply select one from the list, and you'll be able to edit that Node's data at the bottom of the Scene Editor.
 That Transformation Tab contains default information for every Node, and the Additional Data contains any special, type-specific information available for editing.

-########### Level Editing ###########
+## Level Editing

 When extracting a (.rar) file, if a file called 'Script.txt' exists, it's opened first in the center of the window.
 The majority of level editing can be done by editing this file, as it controls where most objects are placed.
 Level Scripts are made of various lines corresponding to different functions refered to as 'actions'.
 Here's a line for example: